ALagoni97/blog-projects/graphql-backend-prisma/README.md

 ![Select queries](https://raw.githubusercontent.com/ALagoni97/blog-projects/main/graphql-backend-prisma/assets/select-queries-findunique.png)

-Behind the scenes Prisma is trying to batch these queries `findUnique()` together with a `WHERE IN()` statement meaning they are being batched together and not really run individually.
-That is the DataLoader built in Prisma working it's magic.
-If you want to learn more about this I suggest reading [this article](https://www.prisma.io/docs/guides/performance-and-optimization/query-optimization-performance).
+You can clearly see the `findUnique()` queries are not being run.
+This is Prisma DataLoader working it's magic as we previously looked at.
+If you want to dive a little deeper into this, check [this page]("https://www.prisma.io/docs/guides/performance-and-optimization/query-optimization-performance") from Prisma.

 ## What's next?